JieunKwon/React_Redux_counter/README.md

 2. createAction

-createAction
-​createAction(type)
+-createAction(type)

-​createAction(type, payloadCreator)
+-createAction(type, payloadCreator)

-​createAction(type, payloadCreator, metaCreator)
+-createAction(type, payloadCreator, metaCreator)

 Calling createAction with a type will return an action creator for dispatching actions.